bylka613/AlgeriaFC/_posts/2023-01-24-Interview-Rafik-Belghali-Lommel-SK.md

 ![Rafik Belghali in action for Lommel]({{site.baseurl}}/assets/img/20230123_Belghali_Rafik_1.png)

 **This year you were having a fantastic season before unfortuntely getting injured, what has been the key to your success?**
 The key to my success has been to do all the extras in the offseason, to train on things that you can do better and improve on.
-That's why I've been doing in the summer with the FDP Academy.
-Last year, my statistics were not that good and I knew that I could improve on that if I worked on certain things during the summer.
-Since the beginning of the season we directly saw that improvement.
+That's why I have been doing in the summer with the FDP Academy.
+Last year, my statistics were not that good and I knew that I could improve on that if I worked on certain things during the summer and since the beginning of the season we directly saw that improvement.
+Also, God helps you a lot when you don't forget him.
+God always helps with things you want to achieve, that's also been a big key to my success.

 **You recently got injured and underwent surgery, how's your recovery coming along?**
 It's been two weeks since I had my surgery.
 I've already been through a serious injury when I was younger so I already know what I have to do to recover.
 Everything is going well, I'm just working hard to come back stronger and as quick as possible.